-Hello, Pretty Handy Girl readers!
-It’s Cristina from Remodelando la Casa once again happy to share an easy and fun project where kids are more than welcome to give a helping “thumb” 🙂
+Hello, it’s Cristina from Remodelando la Casa once again happy to share an easy and fun project where kids are more than welcome to give a helping “thumb” 🙂

 Envelope pillows are the easiest pillow covers I’ve sewn and let me tell you, my sewing skills are not that good.
 A fabric rectangle is folded to create an “envelope”, four simple straight lines to sew and your cover is done!
 No zippers, no Velcro, the envelope holds the pillow really well.